abadayoussef/wodpress-plugin/README.md

 and then go to your plugin managment plugin and activate it

 ### How it works?
-once you activate it you will notice it appearing in the dashpord menu it has two sub-menu one of them shows all the data if any, and the second one is to add new data you just have to ansert new data and click "add data"
+once you activate it you will notice it left side appearing in the dashboard menu it has two sub-menu one of them shows all the data (if any), and the second one is to add new data you just have to insert a new data and click "add data"